 The effects from a stroke are determined by the location of damage within the brain (Figure 3).
 When cell death occurs in the cerebellum (the lower back portion of the brain), coordination, movement, reflexes and balance are affected.
 Whereas, with damage to the frontal lobe and left side of the brain, a woman would be unable to articulate speech even though understanding what was being communicated and knowing what she desired to say.
 With damage to the left temporal lobe, comprehension of language would be impossible, even though she would be able to articulate words.
 To better understand the effects of a stroke, it is important to understand the location of damage in the brain.
 When one hemisphere of the brain suffers from a stroke, consequently, the opposite side of the body’s functioning becomes impaired.
 When a stroke occurs in the right hemisphere of the brain, vision may be impaired in both eyes, and difficulty can occur in lifting the left arm or smiling from the left side of the mouth.

 A stroke, depending on the location of brain damage, can produce weakness or paralysis on one side of the body, muscle spasticity, difficulty in coordinating movement, and trouble swallowing.
+If the stroke occurs in the left side of the brain, the right side of the body will be affected, and vice versa.
 Numbness, ongoing aches and pain and sensory changes may be produced.
 Difficulties can occur in expressing oneself in words as well as understanding speech.
-Memory loss, impaired thinking, disorientation, inability to complete tasks along with denial of disabilities are cognitive problems, if left untreated, can potentially undermine any rehabilitation.24
+Memory loss, impaired thinking, disorientation, inability to complete tasks along with denial of disabilities are cognitive problems, if left untreated, can potentially undermine any rehabilitation.23